Stage 212 mourns the passing of Glen Gerrard, longtime actor, set designer

 He was a commanding presence on the stage.
 Backstage, he could assemble stage props with tape and spit – indeed, he sometimes had to – and his many peers marveled at his boundless imagination and creativity.

-Glen Gerrard, 75, of Oglesby died early Tuesday following a short illness.
+Glen Gerrard, 75, of Oglesby died early Tuesday after a short illness.
 Gerrard was a fixture at regional theater companies including River Valley Players in Henry and Stage 212 in La Salle.
-He also was a visual artist who gave generously to Illinois Valley Community College where he cut his teeth.
+He also was a visual artist who gave generously to Illinois Valley Community College, where he cut his teeth.

-Alex Dittmer, who performed with Stage 212 before embarking on professional stints in New York and Nashville, said Gerrard welcomed him onto the local stage during “Man of La Mancha” and he “made me feel like I had been part of this group forever.”
+Alex Dittmer, who performed with Stage 212 before embarking on professional stints in New York and Nashville, Tennessee, said Gerrard welcomed him onto the local stage during “Man of La Mancha,” and he “made me feel like I had been part of this group forever.”

 “His talents were immense,” Dittmer said.
 “He was so very passionate about theater, sometimes to a fault.
 His presence will be missed.”

-“Our parents were very creative,” he explained when establishing the scholarship in 2023.
+“Our parents were very creative,” he said when establishing the scholarship in 2023.
 “They encouraged all of us to learn all we can and to never stop learning.”

 After a stint in the army, he returned to the Illinois Valley and obtained an art degree from Illinois State University in 1974.
 His paintings and pastel drawings have won multiple awards.